nodeshift/nodeshift/README.md

             --build.incremental  flag to perform incremental builds, which means it reuses artifacts from previously-built images
                                         [boolean] [choices: true, false] [default: false]
+            --build.strategy         flag to change the build strategy.
+Defaults to Source [choices: "Source", "Docker"]
             --metadata.out           determines what should be done with the response metadata from OpenShift
                     [string] [choices: "stdout", "ignore", "<filename>"] [default: "ignore"]